Stories submitted by families are not edited by BDSRA.

 “They may not save Casen, but they can save another child,” Casen’s grandmother said.

 The United States is at the epicenter of Batten Disease research, said Lance Johnston, the executive director of the Batten Disease Support and Research Association.
-The association is dedicated to providing support and money for families, scientists and doctors working to combat the disease.
+The association is dedicated to providing support and cialis brand money for families, scientists and doctors working to cheapest prices on viagra combat the viagra on line us disease.

 Since its inception in the 1987, the association has poured more than $4 million into research on both the clinical and laboratory levels.